EnterpriseTrainingCenter/SPOnline/Instructions/Labs/Get-started-with-SharePoint-administration.md

 #### PowerShell

-Perform this taks on WIN1.
+Perform this tasks on WIN1.

 1. Open **Terminal**.
 1. In Terminal, sign in to Microsoft Teams.